-Wh at we will do Priority Who should be in the lead Who else should be involved Where we'll begin How we will measure success 4e Maximise the accessibility and inclusivity of age- friendly events, publications, websites, and listings including, for example, including translation Must do Causeway Coast and Glens Borough Council Age-friendly Alliance, disability groups, voluntary and community groups, older people (as consultees) Develop an Age- friendly event checklist 1 checklist 4f Develop programme to support older people to increase their digital skills and confidence Must do Causeway Coast and Glens Borough Council, Libraries NI Age-Friendly Alliance Review of current provision in Causeway Coast and Glens area and benchmark against provision in other Council areas Increase in digital skills of older people in Council area.
-Reduction in digital exclusion

-Wh at we will do Priority Who should be in the lead Who else should be involved Where we'll begin How we will measure success 4g Work with partner organisations to support Age-Friendly employment and volunteering Must do Causeway Coast and Glens Borough Council Business in the Community, Age NI, Centre for Ageing Better, Labour Market Partnership Programme, Causeway Volunteer Centre Age-Friendly Coordinator to join Business in the Community - Age Advisory working group Increase in businesses in Causeway Coast and Glens undertaking programmes through Age NI and Business in the Community.
-Increase in older volunteers in Causeway Coast and Glens area 4h Develop libraries as age-friendly hubs Should do Libraries NI Age-friendly Alliance Pilot the concept in a selected library Number of age-friendly hubs 4i Develop a network of older people as "influencers" Should do COAST older people's champions Age-friendly Alliance, voluntary and community groups Review comparable initiatives (e.g., community blogging, journalism, etc.) across UK and ROI 1 network Number of participants Associated actions 4j Build relationships between residential and day care and the third sector Should do Health and Social Care Trust Private care providers, Volunteer Now Information event to gage interest 1 event Number of connections made
+What we'll do Priority Who should be in the lead Who else should be involved Where we'll begin How we will measure success 4e Maximise the accessibility and inclusivity of agefriendly events, publications, websites, and listings including, for example, including translation Must do Causeway Coast and Glens Borough Council Age-friendly Alliance, disability groups, voluntary and community groups, older people (as consultees) Develop an Age- friendly event checklist 1 checklist 4f Develop programme to support older people to increase their digital skills and confidence Must do Causeway Coast and Glens Borough Council, Libraries NI Age-Friendly Alliance Review of current provision in Causeway Coast and Glens area and benchmark against provision in other Council areas Increase in digital skills of older people in Council area.
+Reduction in digital exclusion 4g Work with partner organisations to support Age-Friendly employment and volunteering Must do Causeway Coast and Glens Borough Council Business in the Community, Age NI, Centre for Ageing Better, Labour Market Partnership Programme, Causeway Volunteer Centre Age-Friendly Coordinator to join Business in the Community - Age Advisory working group Increase in businesses in Causeway Coast and Glens undertaking programmes through Age NI and Business in the Community.
+Increase in older volunteers in Causeway Coast and Glens area 4h Develop libraries as age-friendly hubs Should do Libraries NI Age-friendly Alliance Pilot the concept in a selected library Number of age- friendly hubs 4i Develop a network of older people as "influencers" Should do COAST older people's champions Age-friendly Alliance, voluntary and community groups Review comparable initiatives (e.g., community blogging, journalism, etc.) across UK and ROI 1 network Number of participants Associated actions

-What we will do Priority Who should be in the lead Who else should be involved Where we'll begin How we will measure success 4k A to Z for carers Should do Causeway Coast and Glens, Northern Health and Social Care Trust (Carers Hub) Carers NI Set up a steering group 1 directory
+What we'll do Priority Who should be in the lead Who else should be involved Where we'll begin How we will measure success 4j Build relationships between residential and day care and the third sector Should do Health and Social Care Trust Private care providers, Volunteer Now Information event to gage interest 1 event Number of connections made 4k A to Z for carers Should do Causeway Coast and Glens, Northern Health and Social Care Trust (Carers Hub), Borough Council Carers NI Set up a steering group 1 directory